 Order Flow and Exchange Rate Dynamics

 Macroeconomic models of nominal exchange rates perform poorly.
-The propor-tion of monthly exchange rate changes that these models can explain is essen-tially zero.
+In sample, R2 statistics as high as 10 percent are rare.
+Out of sample, these models are typically out-forecast by a na‹ve random walk.
 This paper presents a model of a new kind.
-Instead of relying exclu-sively on macroeconomic determinants, the model includes a determinant from the field of microstructure?order flow.
+Instead of relying exclusively on macroeconomic determinants, the model includes a determinant from the field of microstructure-order flow.
 Order flow is the proximate determinant of price in all microstructure models.
-This is a radically different approach to ex-change rate determination.
-It is also strikingly successful in accounting for real-ized rates.
-Our model of daily changes in log exchange rates produces R 2 statis-tics above 60 percent.
-For the DM/$ spot market, we find that $1 billion of net dollar purchases increases the DM price of a dollar by about 0.5 percent.
+This is a radically different approach to exchange rate determination.
+It is also strikingly successful in accounting for realized rates.
+Our model of daily exchange-rate changes produces R2 statistics above 50 percent.
+Out of sample, our model produces significantly better short-horizon forecasts than a random walk.
+For the DM/$ spot market as a whole, we find that $1 billion of net dollar purchases increases the DM price of a dollar by about 1 pfennig.

 Suggested Citation: Suggested Citation